smkent/monoscad/nipper-holder/README.md

 This nipper cutter holder is great for storing the nippers that came with your 3D printer!

+I added a closed tip onto
+[Muh60's nipper cutter holder model][original-model-url]
-I added a closed tip onto Muh60's [nipper cutter holder][original-model-url] to enclose the nipper blade for better safety.
+to enclose the nipper blade for better safety.

 ## Differences of the remix compared to the original